hyperledger-iroha/iroha-2-docs/src/get-started/atomic-private-settlement.md

 state, requires the resolved height to match, and verifies the four BLS keys and proofs of possession.
 Upload, Prepare, and final receipt admission all use that same historical authority.

+The Prepare barrier, final commit bundle, and receipt share one compact two-level authority catalog.
+Its `rosters` contain route-free validator identities and aligned BLS proofs of possession, deduplicated in canonical first-use order. `leg_roster_indices[i]` selects the roster for manifest leg `i`.
+A phase certificate's `authority_catalog_index` remains the logical manifest-leg ordinal, not the roster index.
+Before authority-digest or QC verification, validators combine that manifest leg's exact route and active lane incarnation with the selected roster to reconstruct the route-bound `PrivateSettlementCommitteeAuthorityV1`.

 ## Configure admission